-If you even remotely like banana bread then you will absolutely love these pancakes.
-And if you don’t like bananas then you can substitute another fruit (like blueberries or raspberries), but I think the banana is the secret ingredient that adds the right amount of sweetness to balance out the whole-wheat flavor.
+If you even remotely like banana bread then you will absolutely love these banana pancakes.
+And if you don’t like bananas then you can substitute another fruit (like blueberries or raspberries), but I think the banana is the secret ingredient that adds the right amount of sweetness to balance out the whole-wheat flavor (be sure to use ripe bananas!).
 If you really want some berries in there consider adding them in addition to the bananas.

 Whole-Wheat Banana Pancakes